TTEOAD: MLK DAY – IN REMEMBRANCE OF MR. KING

 His words still ring loud in his last speech at Mason Temple the night before his death.
 "I might not get there with you, but I want you to know tonight that we as a people will get to the promised land."
 Fifty-three years after King's death, it is a shame that the rightful place on earth remains elusive to African American people.

 Furthermore, there is one who sits high above all, God.
 His time sequence is perfect—a timeline of things that have passed and things that are yet to come.
-Be mindful of knowing this: justice is far from being lost.
+Be mindful of this: justice is far from being lost.
 So, the promised land is within reach.
 Remember a man who marched for freedom, equality, and unconditional love on this MLK Day.
-We will continue to walk with our heads held high upon faith, knowledge, wisdom, and understanding.
-I like to remember the story of Jehoshaphat, which clearly states, “for the battle is not yours, but God’s.”
+We will continue to walk with our heads held high, grounded in faith, knowledge, wisdom, and understanding.
+I like to remember the story of Jehoshaphat, which clearly states, "for the battle is not yours, but God's."
 2 Chronicles 20:15 NIV.

 Many are in remembrance, but these individuals died unjustly, to name a few.